Home - Who We Are

 The UMaine Composites Center is a designated University of Maine Signature Research Program, titled, “Advanced Materials in Infrastructure and Energy.“

 The UMaine Composites Center, founded in 1996 with support from the National Science Foundation, is an interdisciplinary research center dedicated to the development of novel advanced composite materials and technologies that rely on Maine’s manufacturing strengths and abundant natural resources.

-What began as a Center dedicated to the research and development of engineered wood composites and industrial testing quickly expanded its capabilities into four other research areas: defense composites, civil infrastructure, offshore wind, and nanocomposites.
+What began as a Center dedicated to product development and wood composites research quickly expanded its capabilities into four other research areas: defense and aerospace, civil infrastructure, ocean energy, and nanocomposites.

 UMaine Composites Center points of pride include:

 - 100,000 ft2, ISO 17025 accredited testing laboratory.